admin-ch/CovidCertificate-Api-Scripts/README.md

 1. Obtain a one time password from Web management UI ([prod](https://www.covidcertificate.admin.ch/) - [test](https://www.covidcertificate-a.admin.ch/))
 2. Store the one time password in file otp.txt
 3. Create a csv file equivalent to the recovery.csv file
 5. Run the csv_recovery_creator.py file.
 It will create the certificates and make a log of work done and a retry file for not generated certificates.
+Adapt the password of the PKI certificate.
 ```
 # For getting help:
 python3 csv_recovery_creator.py --help
 # Default usage:
-python3 csv_recovery_creator.py
+python3 csv_recovery_creator.py --password PASSWORD_TOREPLACE
 ```

 # Files and scripts in this directory